 30) Can I get around without a car?

-There’s a hop-on-hop-off bus service both in the North and South Island, perfect for solo travellers who don’t want to rent a car!
-It’s currently not operating but is set to resume from 7 Nov 2022.
+There are bus services available both in the North and South Island, perfect for solo travellers who don’t want to rent a car!
+Here are some options:

 Tips for Planning Your First New Zealand Road Trip